Leasehold vs freehold

 Extending a lease

-If you're a leaseholder yourself and have been living in the property for more than two years, you may have the right to extend your lease using a Section 42 notice.
-Once the notice has been successfully lodged, you have the right to an extension of 90 years to the current term if you're in a flat.
+If you're a leaseholder yourself and have been living in the property for more than two years, you may have the right to formally extend your lease using a Section 42 notice.
+Once the notice has been successfully lodged, you have the right to an extension of 90 years to the current term and for your ground rent to be reduced to zero.

 Leasehold property management

 Most freeholders will appoint managing agents to look after communal areas of leasehold properties.
 These agents will charge leaseholders an annual fee to cover ground rents, maintenance service charges and buildings insurance premiums.